 In their respective engagements, the Eastern Regional Office headed my Commissioner Mary Wuyatta Karimu briefed NSAs about the creation of the Data Resource Center in the City of Kenema, its availability to the public at no cost and its importance in increasing public knowledge about the operations of state institutions.
 The message hammered by the Regional Commissioner East was transparency and accountability in public management as the main reason for the creation of the regional data center.
-Some of the engagements organized by the Eastern Regional office in this light were chaired by local partments.
-A macting, about the Variance Coerdinates of ners.
+Some of the engagements organized by the Eastern Regional office in this light were chaired by local partners.
 A meeting chaired by Regional Coordinator of the Non State Actors, Mr. Lansana Koroma, attracted forty five NSAs representing different organizations.

 To ensure the full realization of the Northern Regional Data Resource Centre located in the RAIC Northern Regional Office in Makeni City, Regional Commissioner North, Abubakarr Kargbo led the development of a plan that targeted a host of organizations, including states and non-state actors as first priorities.
-These include, but not limited to, the Anti-Corruption Commission, NaCSA, SLAJ, Bombali District Council and Civil society organisations.
+These